What Is Melting Chocolate?

 Ice cream topping.
 Pour it over ice cream.
 It will harden almost immediately into a delightful candy shell.

 Chocolate covered bacon.
 You don’t need a recipe for this.
-Just pour it over nice, flat strips of cooked bacon (well done and crispy, not soggy) on parchment paper and let harden, then refrigerate.
-Or dredge the bacon in it for a more thorough covering.
+Just pour the chocolate--any flavor will work--over nice, flat strips of well cooked bacon (crispy, not soggy) on parchment paper and let harden, then refrigerate.
+Or dredge the bacon in the chocolate for a more thorough covering.
+(Makes great holiday gifts--who's going to make chocolate-covered bacon for themselves?)

 Coffee: See hot chocolate above.